ILBM: BODY: Image data

 The BODY chunk is usually the last chunk in a file, and the largest.

 In ILBM files the BODY chunk stores the actual image data as interleaved bitplanes (and optional mask) by row.
 The bitplanes appear first from 1 to n, followed by the mask plane.
 If the image is uncompressed then each line will be made up of (width + 15) / 16 16-bit values (i.e. one bit per pixel, rounded up to the nearest multiple of 16-bits.)
 If it is compressed then each line is compressed individually and is always a multiple of 16-bits long when compressed.

 In PBM files, the BODY chunk is simpler as uncompressed it is just a continuous stream of bytes containing image data.

 Compression

 If an image is compressed, each row of data (but not each bitplane) is compressed individually, including the mask data if present.
-The compression is a variety of RLE Compression using flags.
+The compression is a variety of run-length encoding (RLE) using flags.
 It can be decoded as follows: